 Gardeners may come from diverse backgrounds and there are no formal education requirements for entering the field, although some employers prefer to hire candidates with a high school diploma or equivalent.
 Many state landscaping associations offer optional landscape technician certification, according to Landscape Online.
-Gardening professionals can earn bachelor's degrees in landscape architecture to transition into a landscape design career.
-Gardeners can also supervise landscaping installation businesses after meeting state requirements to earn contractor's licenses.
+Gardening professionals can earn bachelor's degrees in landscape architecture to transition into landscape design careers.
+Gardeners can also supervise landscaping installation businesses after meeting state requirements to earn contractors' licenses.

 Career and Economic Outlook

-Jobs for grounds maintenance workers are expected to grow by 13% from 2012 to 2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Jobs for grounds maintenance workers are expected to grow by 11% from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
 Demand is fueled by new construction and the increasing trend for aging and busy households to hire help for domestic tasks.
-Grounds maintenance workers earned a median hourly wage of $11.53 in 2012, according to the U.S. Bureau of Labor Statistics.
+Grounds maintenance workers earned a median annual wage of $30,420 in 2018, according to the U.S. Bureau of Labor Statistics.

 Alternate Career Options

 These architects design and plan land areas for homes, parks, campuses and other public spaces.
-A bachelor's degree in landscape architecture is usually required to earn the licensing required in most states to use the title of 'landscape architect'.
-Expected job growth, according to the BLS from 2012-2022, was average, at 14%.
-They earned a mean annual wage of $68,030, according to the BLS in 2012, which was $32.71 per hour.
+A bachelor's degree in landscape architecture is usually necessary to earn the licensing required in most states to use the title of 'landscape architect'.
+Expected job growth, according to the BLS, from 2016-2026 was about as fast as average at 6%.
+They earned a median annual wage of $68,230 in 2018, according to the BLS.

 Forest and Conservation Worker

 With a high school diploma and on-the-job training, these workers maintain, develop and protect forests while supervised by forest and conservation technicians or foresters.
-Slower-than-average job expansion of 4% was predicted for this occupation by the BLS from 2012-2022.
-In 2012, these professionals earned $28,600 per year, on average, or $13.75 per hour, the BLS reported.
+A decline in employment of 2% was predicted for this occupation by the BLS from 2016-2026.
+In 2018, these professionals earned a median wage of $27,460 per year, the BLS reported.